List of polymorphisms: Cuckoo

 Each female cuckoo lays one type only; the same type laid by her mother.
-In this way female cuckoos are divided into groups (known as gentes, singular gens), each parasitises the host to which it is adapted.
-The male cuckoo has its own territory, and mates with females from any gens; thus the population (all gentes) is interbreeding.
+In this way female cuckoos are divided into groups (known as gentes, singular gens), each parasitising the host to which it is adapted.
+The male cuckoo mates with females from any gens; thus the population (all gentes) is interbreeding.

-The standard explanation of how the inheritance of gens works is as follows.
-The egg colour is inherited by sex chromosome.
+Egg colour is inherited by sex chromosome.
 In birds sex determination is ZZ/ZW, and unlike mammals, the heterogametic sex is the female.
 The determining gene (or super-gene) for the inheritance of egg colour is believed to be carried on the W chromosome, which is directly transmitted in the female line.
 The female behaviour in choosing the host species is set by imprinting after birth, a common mechanism in bird behaviour.

-Ecologically, the system of multiple hosts protects host species from a critical reduction in numbers, and maximises the egg-laying capacity of the population of cuckoos.
-It also extends the range of habitats where the cuckoo eggs may be raised successfully.
-Detailed work on the cuckoo started with E. Chance in 1922, and continues to the present day; in particular, the inheritance of gens is still a live issue.
+Ecologically, the system of multiple hosts maximises the egg-laying capacity of the population of cuckoos and extends the range of habitats where the cuckoo eggs may be raised successfully.
+Detailed work on the cuckoo started with E. Chance in 1922, and continues to the present day.